vemonet/llm/README.md

 - **Evaluation**: Add evaluation to your requests to score the output of LLMs.
 - **Function calling**: Add function calling to your requests to use tools in your LLMs.
 - **REST API**: Serve any LLM backend as a REST API with openai standard format.
+- **Vision**: Add vision to your requests to use images in your LLMs.
+- **Reasoning**: Add reasoning to your requests to use reasoning in your LLMs.

 ## Use any LLM backend on your project